 How much is your daily indoor water use?

 How much water do you use when you take a shower?
 Wash a load of clothes?
 Flush a toilet?
 Even brush your teeth?
-One important measurement of water use is how much water one person uses in one day, or per-capita water use (per is Latin for by and capita is Latin for head).
+One important measure of water use is how much water one person uses in one day, or per-capita water use (per is Latin for by and capita is Latin for head).
 The number is usually expressed as gallons of water used per person per day.

-Fill in this form to get an rough estimate of how much water you use inside your home on a typical day.
+Fill in this form to get a rough estimate of how much water you use inside your home on a typical day.

-To make things consistent, let's take a rainy and cold Saturday when you happen to stay home all day.
-Think of the water-using activities you do: take a shower, brush your teeth, maybe wash dishes and clothes, etc. In the form below, fill in the boxes with your water-use activities, choose the submit button, and we'll give you an estimate of how many gallons of water you used.
+To make things consistent, let's assume it's a rainy and cold Saturday and you stay home all day.
+Think of the activities you do that use water: taking a shower, brushing your teeth, maybe washing dishes and clothes, etc. In the form below, fill in the boxes with your water-use activities, choose the submit button, and we'll give you an estimate of how many gallons of water you used.

-NOTE: Our survey here is very general in nature, and we'll take into account if you have water-conserving equipment in your house in our results; this exercise is to just give you a quick idea of your water use.
+NOTE: This survey is very general, and we'll take into account if you have water-conserving equipment in your house in our results; this exercise just to give you a quick idea of your water use.
 There are some other Web sites that will give you a more detailed and accurate estimate of your per-capita water use: